Axon-Shield/blog.github.io/_posts/2025-05-18-how-to-get-started-with-akamais-web-application-firewall.md

 ## Real-World Success

-We have managed to deploy Akamai for all internet services of a middle-tier UK bank in less than 12 months, which included:
+We have managed to deploy Akamai for all internet services of a middle-tier UK bank in less than 12 months
+  - which included:
 - Establishment of an operating model
 - Development of initial operating procedures
 - Complete security policy implementation